-Each Councillor is entitled to receive an iPad for the duration as a Member of Belfast City Council.
-The iPad device is provided by the Council to assist Councillors in undertaking their role more effectively.
-The main benefits are having online access to the council minutes system and other Council apps wherever they are and to engage more effectively with their constituents.
+Each Councillor is entitled to receive a tablet PC or laptop for their duration as a Member of Belfast City Council.
+The device is provided by the Council to assist Councillors in undertaking their role more effectively.
+The main benefits are having online access to the council minutes system and other Council apps wherever they are, and to engage more effectively with their constituents.